 Group legal coverage does not roll over from year to year.
-If you want coverage under LegalEASE, you will need to elect coverage during enrollment.
-If you elect to join LegalEASE, coverage will begin January 1 and remain in effect through December 31, and you must participate for the full year.
+If you want coverage under the MetLife Legal Plan, you will need to elect coverage during enrollment.
+If you elect to join the MetLife Legal Plan, coverage will begin January 1 and remain in effect through December 31.
+If you choose to join the MetLife Legal Plan, you must participate for the full year.